-Here are some of the best ways incorporate stock images into your content:
+Here are some of the best ways to incorporate stock images into your content:

 Featured Blog Images

-Using stock photos as the featured image of a blog posts is one of the most popular uses of a stock photo.
-A combination of an eye catching image and click worthy title will draw your readers in!
+Using stock photos as the featured image of a blog post is one of the most popular uses of a stock photo.
+A combination of an eye-catching image and a click-worthy title will draw your readers in!
 Use an unaltered image or make it your own with text or your own logo.

 Break Up Text

-Long blog posts are great from a SEO stand point but they can be hard on a reader’s eyes.
-Use images to break up long chunks of text and to give your reader’s eyes a break.
+Long blog posts are great from an SEO standpoint but they can be hard on a reader's eyes.
+Use images to break up long chunks of text and to give your reader's eyes a break.